A Non-Metric Approach to Space, Time and Gravitation: The dynamical problem

-Even if a non-trivial solution of equation (27) does not exist on a whole FHS we may try to find a solution valid in some finite region of a FHS.
-That is, we want to find a solution in the region ${\cal R}<r{\ll}ct_0$, where ${\cal R}$ is the coordinate radius of the source.
-We do not specify any particular boundary conditions at the boundary ${\Xi}_0{\equiv}ct_0$ since the approximation made by assuming an isolated system is physically reliable only if ${\frac{r}{{\Xi}_0}}{\ll}1$.
-Furthermore it turns out to be difficult to find a useful exact solution of equation (27).
-Thus we may rather try to find an approximative solution in the form of a series expansion, i.e., a perturbation around the analogous problem in a Minkowski background.
-That is, in contrast to the analogous case with a Minkowski background there exists the extra scale ${\Xi}_0$ in addition to the Schwarzschild radius $r_{s0}$ determined by the mass of the central object.
-(The extra index used in $r_{s0}$ refers to the time $t_0$ and is necessary since in our theory gravitational quantities get an extra formal variability measured in atomic units.)
-Since we try to model the gravitational field exterior to galactic-sized objects we may assume that the typical scales involved are determined by ${\frac{r}{{\Xi}_0}}\raisebox{-2pt}{\,$\stackrel{>}{\sim}$\,} {\frac{r_{s0}}{r}}$; this criterion tells how to compare the importance of the different terms of the series expansion.
+Even if a non-trivial solution of equation (27) does not exist on a whole FHS, we may try to find a solution valid in some finite region of a FHS.
+That is, we want to find a solution in the region $r_{\rm sf}<r{\ll}ct_0$, where $r_{\rm sf}$ is the coordinate radius of the source.
+We do not specify any particular boundary conditions at the boundary ${\Xi}_0{\equiv}ct_0$, since the approximation made by assuming an isolated system is physically reliable only if ${\frac{r}{{\Xi}_0}}{\ll}1$.
+Furthermore, it may turn out to be difficult to find a useful exact solution of equation (27).
+Thus we rather try to find an approximate solution in the form of a series expansion, i.e., a perturbation around the analogous problem in a Minkowski background.
+That is, in contrast to the analogous case with a Minkowski background, there exists the extra scale ${\Xi}_0$ in addition to the generalized Schwarzschild radius $r_{\rm s0}{\equiv}{\frac{2(M_{t_0}^{\rm (EM)}G^{\rm B}+M_{t_0}^{\rm (MA)}G^{\rm S})} {c^2}}$ determined by the active electromagnetic mass $M_{t_0}^{\rm (EM)}$ and the active material mass $M_{t_0}^{\rm (MA)}$ of the central object.
+(The extra index used in $r_{\rm s0}$ refers to the time $t_0$ and is necessary since gravitational quantities get an extra formal variability measured in atomic units.)
+Since we try to model the gravitational field exterior to galactic-sized objects, we may assume that the typical scales involved are determined by ${\frac{r}{{\Xi}_0}}\raisebox{-2pt}{\,$\stackrel{>}{\sim}$\,} {\frac{r_{\rm s0}}{r}}$; this criterion tells how to compare the importance of the different terms of the series expansion.